Meet Joseph Fenity

 INDEPENDENT JOURNALIST AND DOCUMENTARY PRODUCER

-Back in 2006, long before podcasting hit the mainstream, The San Francisco Bay Guardian labeled Fenity a "podcast pioneer," honoring his audio series with its “Best of the Bay” Award.
+In 2006, long before podcasting hit the mainstream, The San Francisco Bay Guardian labeled Fenity a "podcast pioneer," honoring his audio series with its “Best of the Bay” Award.
 Fenity’s voice has been heard throughout North America during his time as a New York-based reporter for SiriusXM.

-Over the last few years, Fenity has remained committed to telling the story of Betty Willis, the forgotten 60s soul singer who was murdered on New Year’s Day of 2018.
+Fenity has remained committed to telling the story of Betty Willis, the forgotten 60s soul singer who was murdered on New Year’s Day of 2018.
 Fenity shares her story in Killing Betty Willis.

 Joseph Fenity is based in Los Angeles.